Steel Pipe Glossary

 Alloy Steels

-Alloy steels have enhanced properties due to the presence of 1 or more special elements, or to the presence of larger proportion of elements such as manganese and silicon than are present in carbon steels.
+Alloy steels have enhanced properties due to the presence of one or more special elements, or to the presence of a larger proportion of elements such as manganese and silicon than are present in standard carbon steels.

 Billet

 A semi-finished steel product that has been rolled or forged from an ingot or strand cast.
-It is smaller and longer than a bloom, it's usually a square cross section less than 36 square inches.
-Bars, pipes, wire and wire products are made from billets.
+It is smaller and longer than a bloom, usually a square cross-section less than 36 square inches.
+Bars, pipes, wire, and wire products are made from billets.

 Blast Furnace

-The blast furnace is a furnace used to produce iron.
-Iron ore, coke and limestone are heated to temperatures in excess of 3,000° F by blasts of hot air.
+A furnace used to produce iron.
+Iron ore, coke, and limestone are heated to temperatures in excess of 3,000° F by blasts of hot air.
 The coke burns, emitting gases that reduce the ore to metallic iron.
 The limestone combines with impurities and forms slag.

 Bloom

-A bloom is a semi-finished steel product that has been rolled or forged from an ingot or strand cast.
-It usually has a square cross section exceeding 36 square inches.
+A semi-finished steel product that has been rolled or forged from an ingot or strand cast.
+It usually has a square cross-section exceeding 36 square inches.
 Blooms are frequently used in the manufacturing of building beams and columns.

 Carbon Steels